-Author of the zombie apocalypse novel Rotter World and The Vampire Hunters trilogy.
+Author of the giant insect thriller Yeitso, the zombie apocalypse novel Rotter World, and The Vampire Hunters trilogy.
 Author of the short stories "Last Flight of the Bismarck," "The Hunger," "Rednecks Shouldn't Play With Dead Things," "Cruise of the Living Dead," and "Deck the Malls with Bowels of Holly" (think zombie reindeer).

 It began without warning.
 It continues without mercy.
 Now a band of high schoolers join forces with guns, swords, baseball bats, and anything else they can get their hands on to battle a bloodthirsty, flesh-hungry zombie apocalypse.
 Slashing action, stunning animation, and jaw-dropping excitement make HIGH SCHOOL OF THE DEAD the most hotly anticipated event of the year.